-Vice President, Student Development
+vice President, Student Services

 Chief of Police

 Director of Human Resources

-Coordinator of Safety, Construction, and Facilities
+Facilities Director

-Director of Residential Life and Student Activities
+Director of Campus Life

-Director of Enrollment Management and Marketing
+Dean of Students

-Director of Admissions and Registrar's Office
+Director of Admissions

+Registrar

-Director of Counseling
+Coordinator of Counseling

-Director of Student Success and Athletics
+Director of Athletics

 Director of Information Technology

 Controller

 7. Faculty

 Faculty shall be responsible for the supervision of students and shall remain with students until directed otherwise.